Linguistically-Controlled Paraphrase Generation: LingConv

 \paragraph{Linguistic Attribute Predictor}(LP) estimates the linguistic attributes of a given generation.
 This component is independently pre-trained and frozen.
 It allows for differentiable computation of linguistic attributes and thus backpropagation of the error.
 While existing linguistic tools can extract attributes, they are not differentiable and would require reinforcement learning approaches for optimization.
 Moreover, it helps us avoid the computationally intensive task of calculating 40 linguistic attributes for each generated text within the training process.
 We implement the linguistic predictor ($\mathrm{LP}$) using a T5 encoder followed by a projection layer, and it is pre-trained by minimizing the mean squared error of the predicted linguistic attributes of each text ($\mathrm{LP}(x)=l^p$ in Figure~\ref{fig:model}) from its gold attributes ($l^x$) as follows:

 It is not possible to backpropagate the loss through a discrete prediction resulting from an {\em argmax} operation.
 Therefore, we apply Straight-through Gradient Estimation~\citep{bengio2013estimating} to the linguistic attribute predictor, so the gradient is propagated to the prediction logits through the multiplication of the prediction logits and the regressor's token embedding matrix, further described in Appendix~\ref{app:ste}.
-Additionally, the LP enables baseline methods like BOLT~\citep{liu-etal-2023-bolt} and Fudge~\citep{yang-klein-2021-fudge} that require differentiable attribute scoring for decoding-time control.
+Additionally, the LP enables baseline methods like BOLT~\citep{liu-etal-2023-bolt} and FUDGE~\citep{yang-klein-2021-fudge} that require differentiable attribute scoring for decoding-time control.

+During inference, this pre-trained LP is used within the QC mechanism to evaluate how well the generated text $\hat{t}$ matches the target attribute vector $l^t$.
+Specifically, LP computes the attribute error $\|\mathrm{LP}(\hat{t}) - l^t\|_2^2$, which is then used to guide the iterative refinement of the generated output, as detailed in Algorithm~\ref{alg:qc}.

+\paragraph{Imputation of Missing Values} Manually specifying all 40 linguistic attributes for a target paraphrase is impractical and prone to error, as users may not know desirable values for every attribute or may specify inconsistent combinations.
+To address this real-world challenge, we employ the Multiple Imputation by Chained Equations (MICE) algorithm~\citep{azur2011multiple}.
+This allows users to provide values for only a small subset of attributes they wish to control.
+The model then imputes the remaining values by leveraging statistical relationships learned from the training data.
+This feature significantly improves usability and reduces the risk of misconfiguration.
+See Appendix~\ref{app:imputation_details} for details.

 \paragraph{Semantic Equivalence Classifier}(SE) quantifies semantic equivalence of a pair of sentences, and is used in the quality control algorithm.
-We implement SE using a T5 encoder followed by a projection layer, which is pre-trained by minimizing the following contrastive loss:
+The SE module receives as input the source sentence and the candidate generation $\hat{t}$ to compute semantic equivalence.
+We implement SE using a T5 encoder followed by a projection layer.
+This design ensures architectural compatibility and efficient integration with our T5-based LingConv generation model, and allows us to pre-train SE using a contrastive loss function specifically tailored to our paraphrase data.
+Notably, the contrastive loss described below was used exclusively for pre-training SE; it was not explored during the main LingConv model training.
+During inference, SE serves solely as a fixed, pre-trained module for semantic equivalence assessment, without further updates or integration of the contrastive loss into the primary model's training objective.
+SE is pre-trained by minimizing the following contrastive loss:

 where $\mathcal{N}(s)$ is the set of negative paraphrases of $s$.
 The loss maximizes the probability of valid paraphrases $(s,t)$ and minimizes the probability of invalid paraphrases $(s,t')$.
 For a mini-batch of size $m$, $m-1$ samples are used as negative paraphrases for the remaining sample.